precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 First, extend `LD_LIBRARY_PATH` with the binary directory if you don't plan to use `rpath` (which CMake does by default).
 For pkg-config users, extend `PKG_CONFIG_PATH` with the binary directory.
-For CMake users, either set the environment variable `precice_DIR` to the binary directory prior to calling CMake, or pass it as a CMake variable during configuration.
+For CMake users, either set the environment variable `precice_DIR` to the binary directory before calling CMake or pass it as a CMake variable during configuration.

 ```conf
 # Only for using preCICE directly from the build directory